farhaandulloo/Project-Messages/README.md

 ----------

 ## Project Brief
-A random message generator that creates spurious facts about famous composers, implemented in JavaScript.
+A random message generator that creates spurious facts about famous fighters and leaders, implemented in JavaScript.